TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/do_now.md

 #Do Now: 2.03

 ##Part 1
 Open up the terminal.
-Type the following code into the interactive editor.
+Type the following code into the interactive editor:
 ```
  >>> 5 < 3
  >>> 5 > 3